 Community-based coalition comprised of many key individuals and agencies including: Altru, UND, GF Public Schools, GF Youth Commission, GF Police Department, GF Public Health department and others, that have come together to reignite the mission of a group formerly known as "The Answer."
 SAPC holds monthly meetings with the goal of reducing substance abuse by building community capacity and supporting and/or initiating substance abuse prevention interventions.
-The Grand Forks Public Health Department was awarded the Strategic Prevention Framework Special Initiative Grant (SPF - SIG) in and subcontracts this funding to Altru to carry out the activities through the Substance Abuse Prevention Coalition.
+The Grand Forks Public Health Department has been awarded various prevention grants and subcontracts this funding to Altru to carry out the activities through the Substance Abuse Prevention Coalition.